Hello, this is

 Teaching and Mentoring

-Organized and teaches a course on environmental impact on health and disease called Environmental Pharmacology for graduate students each spring.
-He also teaches Gynecologic Pharmacology to medical students.
-In support of his career-long commitment to mentoring underrepresented minority students, McLachlan is Director and Co-PI of an NSF funded research based undergraduate mentoring program called Enhancing Diversity in Environmental Biology bringing minority students from Tulane and Xavier to graduate school through research.
+Organized and taught a course on environmental impact on health and disease called Environmental Pharmacology for graduate students each spring.
+Also taught Gynecologic Pharmacology to medical students.
+In support of his career-long commitment to mentoring underrepresented minority students, McLachlan was Director and Co-PI of an NSF funded research based undergraduate mentoring program called Enhancing Diversity in Environmental Biology bringing minority students from Tulane and Xavier to graduate school through research.

 Research